liamzdenek/stitch-fix-application/memory-bank/activeContext.md

 ## Current Status

-The system is now in the final stages of implementation with significant progress made.
+The system is now successfully deployed to AWS with all components working correctly.
 All core components have been implemented, the TypeScript type errors and infrastructure integration issues have been resolved, and all dependencies have been successfully installed.
 The project is now properly set up as an Nx monorepo with all the necessary dependencies and correct imports.

-All packages have been successfully built and the output binaries/transpiled code has been verified.
-The shared package, stream processor, backend API, frontend UI, infrastructure, and email processor (Go) are all built and ready for deployment.
+All packages have been successfully built with proper bundling of dependencies and deployed to AWS.
+The shared package, stream processor, backend API, frontend UI, infrastructure, and email processor (Go) are all built and deployed.

-The next steps are to test the functionality and prepare for deployment to AWS.
+The stream processor Lambda is now correctly processing DynamoDB events and publishing them to SNS.
+We've verified this by adding test users to the DynamoDB table and checking the CloudWatch logs, which show successful event processing.

+The deployment process has been improved with custom build scripts using esbuild to properly bundle all dependencies.
+The Nx build system has been configured with proper dependencies between packages to ensure reliable builds and deployments.

 The system demonstrates a production-ready, highly scalable solution that addresses a key business risk for Stitch Fix.
 It showcases technical excellence through its architecture and implementation, while providing practical business value through its engagement monitoring and automated re-engagement capabilities.